JoesphDAguilar/JoesphDAguilar/README.md

 ## On my way to become a web developer ⌨

-- 🎒 I'm currently enrolled in Bloom Institute of Technology's Full Stack Web Development course
+- 🎒 I'm currently enrolled  at ELAC
-- 📖 I'm currently learning HTML, CSS, Javascript
+- 📖 I'm currently learning Java
 - 🦾 My Strength: Being able to learn and adapt quickly
 - 🥉 My Weakness: CSS 😤, but I'm working on it
 - 🥅 Future Goals: Learn Python, Java, C/C++